Mucuna pruriens benefits are due to its antioxidant effects and its high L-dopamine content.

 Mucuna is roasted and used as a coffee substitute as well.

-Mucuna Pruriens Benefits as Medicine
+Mucuna Pruriens Benefits as Medicine Overview

 - Amino acids

-Collectively, these compounds demonstrate anti-venom, anti-diabetic, antimicrobial, nerve enhancing, and fertility benefits.
+This medicinal bean is traditionally used for anti-venom, anti-diabetic, antimicrobial, nerve enhancing, and fertility benefits.

 - Hormones: Mucuna also helps normalize hormones, such as adrenalin, luteinizing hormone, prolactin, noradrenaline, and testosterone.